East Africa to join world gas giants

 These and other discoveries in eastern Africa in the past year have sent shares in small explorers soaring, prompted takeover battles and rattled gas producers in other regions.

-They are already starting debate about how the resource wealth can bring better living standards rather than exacerbating corruption and distorting eastern Africa’s relatively diverse economies just as they are taking off.
+They are already starting debate about how the resource wealth can bring better living standards rather than exacerbating corruption and distoring eastern Africa’s relatively diverse economies just as they are taking off.

 East Africa has been emerging as an oil-producing region in recent years, although discoveries in Uganda and most recently Kenya have so far been smaller than in West Africa’s giants.

-The excitement over oil has been overtaken by the largely offshore gas discoveries stretching along eastern Africa’s Indian Ocean coast from Kenya to Mozambique.
+The excitement over oil has been overtaken by the largely offshore gas discoveries streching along eastern Africa’s Indian Ocean coast from Kenya to Mozambique.

 “It’s a thrill a minute.
 The news is coming hard and fast,” said Nick Cooper, CEO of explorer Ophir Energy, whose share price has more than doubled in four months.